swcarpentry/good-enough-practices-in-scientific-computing/index.md

     *   So remove those
 3. Additional disincentive is uncertainty: what am I allowed to do?
     *   So remove that as well
+    *   Lack of an explicit license implies the author is keeping all rights and others are not allowed to re-use

 ### Rules